antonDedyaev/comment-form/README.md

 make install
 ```

-3. compile and start the app using:
+3. Compile and start the app locally using:

 ```sh
 gulp